 - With about 6 feet and 3 inches in height, George Washington was one of the tallest Presidents of the United States.

 - George Washington did not have any middle name, as it was not a common practice in the 18th century.

 - There is a story about George Washington that he threw a dollar over the Potomac River, however, it was debunked by his step-grandson that he only threw a piece of slate over the Rappahannock River of Fredericksburg.

-- George Washington borrowed money for traveling to New York City in order to attend the inauguration ceremony and become the President of the United States.
+- George Washington borrowed money for traveling to New York City to attend the inauguration ceremony and become the President of the United States.

-- It was George Washington who bred first mules in the USA.
-For this purpose, he used donkeys, which belonged to the King of Spain, to breed with his own horses.
+- It was George Washington who bred the first mules in the USA.
+For this purpose, he used donkeys, which belonged to the King of Spain, to breed with his horses.